Sustainability Darebin Community Award

 Marcus Seal is a sustainability champion who creates projects and activities which deliver genuine and measurable action in response to environmental issues.

 Marcus is the owner of Darebin business Rock Posters, a printer and installer of street posters Australia-wide.
-Marcus is transforming traditional practices and processes in his endeavor to become more sustainable.
+Marcus is transforming traditional practices and processes in his endeavour to become more sustainable.

 Marcus’ achievements in sustainability are many.
 By purchasing more than four tonnes of Australian made, 100% carbon neutral paper Marcus has offset more than 10 tonnes of greenhouse gas emissions.
 Through recycling up to five tonnes of local office wastepaper destined for landfill, he saved an equivalent of 14 tonnes of CO2 landfill emissions.
 Marcus is pioneering the use of post-consumer-waste paper, while sourcing vegetable-based inks to replace toxic products used by industry.